 Armed with some minor success as a writer, as well as recording artist, Rushing’s career took a fortuitous turn when he caught a show by the North Texas blues band, Blue Jay Soul.
 Excited by the possibilities, Chester began collaborating and performing live with BJS members Marcus Seaton, Michael Hatton and Kevin Rivera in what would become Chester Rushing.

-As the band Chester Rushing grew and developed, Tighe Merelli, of Invent Records, signed Chester and paired the band with producer Ryan Greene (NOFX, No Use For A Name, Propaghandi) and recorded Halfway Across the Stars in the band’s native Texas.
+As the band Chester Rushing grew and developed, Tighe Merelli, of Invent Records, signed Chester and paired the band with producer Ryan Greene (NOFX, No Use For A Name, Propaghandi) and recorded Halfway Across the Stars in the band’s native Texas, which was released in 2015.